TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Experiments

 \end{itemize}

-\paragraph{Edge case.} Task~4-5 remains the most challenging scenario: improvements are limited, and aggregate error is dominated by a small fraction of difficult windows (heavy-tailed per-window errors) for high-frequency (50\,kHz) magnetic data.
-We verified the model can fit a small subset of shots (near-zero training error), suggesting the residual error is driven by rare regimes or outlier windows rather than a lack of model capacity.
-We therefore report Task~4-5 as a current limitation and leave it to further investigative work (including alternative preprocessing for high-frequency content).
+\paragraph{Task~4-5.} Task~4-5 differs from the other forecasting tasks because its targets are spectral features of Mirnov signals rather than time-domain waveforms.
+Following \bench{}, we evaluate this task in the Fourier domain.
+Performance remains close across the benchmark baselines and \mmt{} variants.
+Since the targets are already represented in the Fourier domain, applying an additional DCT3D embedding does not provide a clear advantage under the current formulation.

-\paragraph{Signal-level metrics.} At signal level (Appendix Table~\ref{tab:per_signal_all_groups}), \mmt{} improves over the CNN baseline on nearly all outputs.
-The only exception is \texttt{equilibrium-x\_point\_z} (the vertical position of the X-point), with the CNN baseline being better in both Task~1-1 (no compression) and in Task~2-1, where DCT3D retains only a subset of temporal coefficients (2 out of 5).
-In general, DCT3D acts as an identity (or near-identity) mapping for many low-dimensional equilibrium scalars, while providing substantial compression for higher-dimensional and high-rate targets at high explained variance; the most challenging long-horizon, namely high-frequency coil targets (Task~4-5), require the largest budgets and exhibit the lowest explained variance under our fixed budget cap.
+\paragraph{Signal-level metrics.} Appendix Table~\ref{tab:per_signal_all_groups} provides a finer-grained view of performance across individual output signals. \emph{FT-Base} outperforms the best benchmark baseline on 52 of 57 outputs, showing that the aggregate improvements are broadly distributed rather than driven by a small subset of targets.
+DCT3D acts as an identity or near-identity mapping for low-dimensional equilibrium scalars, while substantially compressing higher-dimensional outputs.
+The largest coefficient budgets are required by high-frequency and long-horizon targets, particularly in Tasks~3-2, 4-1, 4-2, and 4-5.

-\paragraph{Embedding study: DCT3D vs VAE} We conduct a focused embedding study on Group~1 to compare our default, training-free DCT3D embedding against a learned VAE embedding.
-VAE codecs are pretrained on MAST data using all Task~1 input signals.
-Task~1 outputs contain only a single sample within the output horizon; we therefore use an identity codec for outputs (loss in native space) and compute the loss directly in native space.
+\paragraph{Embedding study: DCT3D vs VAE} We conduct a focused embedding study on Group~1 and Group~2 to compare our default fixed-basis DCT3D codecs against a learned VAE codecs.
+VAE codecs are pretrained on MAST data for the corresponding Group~1 and Group~2 signals.
 We compare DCT3D and VAE under the same downstream training protocol, considering both training from scratch and task-specific fine-tuning.
 Since fine-tuned models are warm-started from a DCT3D-pretrained checkpoint, this initialization may be suboptimal for VAE-based embeddings; therefore, training from scratch provides the fairest assessment of the embedding choice.